graphprotocol/graph-improvement-proposals/gips/0066-graph-horizon.md

 ## The staking protocol

-At it’s core, Graph Horizon includes a staking protocol designed to provide economic security for the exchange of data between a data provider and a data consumer***.*** The staking primitives allow for arbitrary data services to be built leveraging the economic security that Horizon mandates.
+At it’s core, Graph Horizon includes a staking protocol designed to provide economic security for the exchange of data between a data provider and a data consumer.
+The staking primitives allow for arbitrary data services to be built leveraging the economic security that Horizon mandates.
 Next, we will describe the most important features of the staking protocol.

 ### Provisions